infuriated-mink/infuriated-mink/README.md

-<h2 align="left">Hi 👋!
-My name is Vanessa and I'm an Aspiring Software Developer and Cybersecurity Enthusiast from St. John's, NL, Canada</h2>
+<h2 align="left">Hi there!
+You've reached the profile of a person that is combining financial expertise with a passion for cybersecurity, I'm dedicated to crafting digital solutions that marry efficiency, and security.
+Let's code a seamless bridge between finance, technology and cybersecurity! </h2>

 ###